 - Your site is not relevant to what they are interested in – so they’re unlikely to be a customer even if you’re site is tip-top – this is the least damaging reason as they’re not really potential customers anyway

-- Your site is relevant, but in 6 to 8 seconds they couldn’t tell the site was relevant – essentially, you didn’t even register as relevant – fairly damaging; because you are losing potentially interested customers
+- Your site is relevant, but in 6 to 8 seconds they couldn’t tell the site was relevant – in other words, you didn’t even register as relevant – moderately damaging; because you are losing some potentially interested customers

 - Your site is relevant, but in 6 to 8 seconds all they see is a confusing mess of a car crash.
 You have actually stood out to them, but they have fled screaming.
 This is the most damaging reason – you’ve been noticed, but for all the wrong reasons.
 Those people will likely avoid you now at all costs.
 Not good.

-So, if you’re set on doing it yourself you need to factor in getting some understanding around UI, UX, SEO and the copy you use.
-Similarly, as touched on earlier, you need to take the time to learn the tools/platforms you’re using – whether Wix, Weebly, or WordPress.
+So, if you’re set on doing it yourself, you need to factor in getting some understanding around UI, UX, SEO and the copy you use.
+Similarly, as touched on earlier, you need to take the time to learn the tools/platforms you’re using – whether Wix, Weebly, or WordPress (or whatever).

 Now, the first two are relatively easy to get up and running quickly, however, these platforms have numerous limitations and inflexibilities (even the premium offerings).
 One example, you are tied in with them.
 If you want to move to a different platform down the line you can’t migrate or export it – you’ll need to start again on the new platform.